Speuce/WinnipegPotholesAPI/Group01_v0.A3.md

 ## Resources

-This API will provide a list of potholes repairs that fit the specified parameters.
+This API will provide a list of pothole repairs that fit the specified parameters.

 Each pothole repair specifies:
   - `street`: The street whose potholes were filled.